Let's Do It Already!

 Let's Do It Already! (はやくしたいふたり, Hayaku Shitai Futari) is a Japanese manga series written and illustrated by Aki Kusaka.
 It was serialized in Shueisha's shōjo manga magazine Margaret from May 2020 to November 2022.

+Synopsis

+Yuri Hasagawa and Keiichiro Katsuragi met on their daily walks to school, and eventually Yuri confesses her feelings, which Keiichiro reciprocates.
+However, when she tried to take their relationship further, Keiichiro resists as he is the heir to a prominent political family where physical relationships under the age of 18 are taboo, and he intends to uphold it.
+He therefore keeps Yuri at arm's length, much to his chagrin.
+Even though Keiichiro promises to be open to anything when he's a little older, the situation weighs heavily on Yuri, after all, her female classmates have already had sex.

 Publication

-Written and illustrated by Aki Kusaka, Let's Do It Already! was serialized in Shueisha's shōjo manga magazine Margaret from May 20, 2020 to November 18, 2022.
-Its chapters were collected into nine tankōbon volumes released from September 25, 2020 to December 23, 2022.
+Written and illustrated by Aki Kusaka, Let's Do It Already! was serialized in Shueisha's shōjo manga magazine Margaret from May 20, 2020, to November 18, 2022.
+Its chapters were collected into nine tankōbon volumes released from September 25, 2020, to December 23, 2022.

 During their panel at New York Comic Con 2023, Viz Media announced that they had licensed the series for English publication.